 Most Medicare Advantage plans also include Part D coverage for prescription drugs, although the aforementioned maximum out-of-pocket does not include the cost of prescription drugs.
 And most also include extra benefits such as dental and vision coverage.
 But Advantage plans tend to have limited localized provider networks, as opposed to Original Medicare’s nationwide network of providers.
 There are pros and cons to either option.

-There are Medicare Advantage plans for sale in all 82 counties in Mississippi for 2022, although the number of available plans varies widely across the state: There are only six plans available in Lowndes County, but residents in some counties can select from up as many as 40 different Medicare Advantage plans.
+There are Medicare Advantage plans for sale in all 82 counties in Mississippi for 2023, although the number of available plans varies widely across the state: There are only nine plans available in Lowndes County, but residents in some counties can select from up as many as 53 different Medicare Advantage plans.

 During the Medicare annual election period (October 15 to December 7), people with Medicare in Mississippi can switch between Medicare Advantage plans and Original Medicare (and can add or drop a Medicare Part D prescription plan), with their coverage changes effective January 1.
 People who are enrolled in Medicare Advantage plans also have the option to make coverage changes during the Medicare Advantage open enrollment period (January 1 to March 31).
 During this window, they can switch to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.